janosh/svelte-multiselect/readme.md

    `false` disables keeping the active dropdown items in view when going up/down the list of options with arrow keys.

 1. ```ts
-   breakpoint: integer = 800
+   breakpoint: number = 800
    ```

    Screens wider than `breakpoint` in pixels will be considered `'desktop'`, everything narrower as `'mobile'`.

 1. ```ts
-   defaultDisabledTitle: string = 'This option is disabled'
+   defaultDisabledTitle: string = `This option is disabled`
    ```

    Title text to display when user hovers over a disabled option.
 Each option can override this through its `disabledTitle` attribute.